rjehrlich/spring-moviequotes-api/README.md

 2. Kanban board to plan out all steps and project requirements need to successfully complete the project.
 3. Mapped out all REST API Endpoints to help understand functionality

-*I also wrote out all my User Stories to use as a reference throughout the project*
+*I also wrote out all User Stories for reference points throughout the project*

 ### ERD Diagram
 ![](/images/DB_ER_diagram.png)